IBM-Cloud/docs/services/DevOpsInsights/insights_risk.md

 {{site.data.keyword.DRA_short}} gates check whether your test results comply with a defined policy.
 If the policy is not met, the {{site.data.keyword.DRA_short}} gate fails by default.
 You can also configure gates to act in an advisory role to permit pipeline progression even after failure.

+The Deployment Risk dashboard relies on the presence of a gate after a staging deployment job.
+If you want to use the dashboard, make sure that you have a gate after you deploy to the staging environment, but before you deploy to a production environment.

 Usually, gates are placed before build promotion in your pipeline.
-This location is ideal to check the quality of the build against your policy to ensure that it is safe to promote from one environment to another.
+These locations are ideal to check the quality of the build against your policies to ensure that it is safe to promote from one environment to another.
 However, you can put gates anywhere in the pipeline where you want a specific criterion to be checked.
+Gates that are placed before you deploy to a staging environment will still enforce policies, but they will not appear on the Deployment Risk dashboard.

 1. On a stage, click the **Stage Configuration** icon ![Pipeline stage configuration icon](images/pipeline-stage-configuration-icon.png) and click **Configure Stage**.
 2. Click **Add Job**.
 For the job type, select **Test**.